 Comment.
-Section 10161 restates a portion of the fourth sentence of former Probate Code Section 760 (contract binding "for an amount to be allowed by the court"), a portion of former Probate Code Section 761.5 (overbidder's agent entitled to "reasonable compensation" fixed by the court), and a portion of the second and third sentences of former Probate Code Section 785 (overbidder's agent entitled to "reasonable compensation" fixed by the court), without substantive change.
-Section 10161 uses language drawn primarily from the last portion of former Probate Code Section 761.5.
+Subdivision (a) of Section 10161 restates a portion of the fourth sentence of former Probate Code Section 760 (contract binding "for an amount to be allowed by the court"), a portion of former Probate Code Section 761.5 (overbidder's agent entitled to "reasonable compensation" fixed by the court), and a portion of the second and third sentences of former Probate Code Section 785 (overbidder's agent entitled to "reasonable compensation" fixed by the court), without substantive change.
+Subdivision (a) uses language drawn primarily from the last portion of former Probate Code Section 761.5.
+As was the case under former law, a local court rule may, for example, fix reasonable compensation as a commission of six percent of the original bid or sales price (whichever is appropriate under the rules set out in this article), and the court may determine what constitutes reasonable compensation by applying the court rule.